Blend

 • AI-Augmented Marketing Manager: $80K-$110K

 If you're coming from a senior role in another field, expect a slight dip initially.
 Within 12-18 months, most career changers report earning 15-30% more than their previous role.
+The premium isn't for technical brilliance — it's for the combination of domain expertise and AI fluency that's genuinely hard to find.

 The Biggest Mistake Career Changers Make